Unconventional cities to explore

 Often overshadowed by its younger city sibling Marrakech, Fez is a lot larger and it is the imperial city of Morocco.
 It shines through with its authentic cultures and charms drawing you in instantly and takes you back to the old films but in real life.
 The vibrant streets and alleyways are lined with fragrant tanneries and wizened lively merchants which are well worth haggling with to get some authentic Moroccan wears and goods.

-The great part is that it is less busy with tourists meaning that you won’t feel as cramped and can move around the city more freely to explore its more modern architecture and buildings as well as its eighth-century medina.
+The great part is that it is less busy with tourists meaning that you won’t feel as cramped and can move around the city more freedom to explore its more modern architecture and buildings as well as its eighth-century medina.
 Be sure to check out the Merenid tombs, Mount Zalagh and the Chouara Tannery.

 2. Petra, Jordan

-At this time of year, it has to be one of the Middle East’s most accessible countries that also has the strongest charm drawing you in and flocking to see its ancient ‘lost world’ architecture and wonders.
+At this time of year, it has to be one of the Middle East’s most accessible countries that also have the strongest charm drawing you in and flocking to see its ancient ‘lost world’ architecture and wonders.
 Daytime temperatures are in the comfortable half of the 20s, while desert nights are warm enough for camping under the stars.
 This is why Petra stands out by far as one of its most popular cities to visit in March and for good reason too.

 Boasting attractions such as floating in the super salty Dead Sea (which also supposedly has healing qualities) and the Wadi Rum which is a cinematic, rust-red desert with dramatic sandstone mountains and deep caves.